rstudio/learnr/README.md

     so I am not pursuing support for IE11.
   - [Edge is adopting
     chromium](https://blogs.windows.com/windowsexperience/2018/12/06/microsoft-edge-making-the-web-better-through-more-open-source-collaboration/).
-    Once updated, Edge *should* work out of the box with many more packages than just `learnr`.
+    Once updated, Edge *should* work out of the box with many more R packages (including `learnr`) and websites.